epuluikis/html-generator/readme.md

 # HTML Generator
+*Created as a university project for Vilnius University.*

 Simple but yet wonderful HTML Generator which lets to create a new portfolio in seconds.

 [Used coding standart for C](https://github.com/MaJerle/c-code-style)